 The day we moved in, we began our service in Hillview school gym and then walked to our new building.
 I remember it as a morning of clashing of expectations.
 We had muddy shoes.
 We would track dirt.
 One of our youth who had only ever worshipped in a school gym had the nerve to wear his baseball cap in the sanctuary!!

 I don’t think there were many of us that really felt we needed a building for Sunday worship.
 Rather, we were tired of living out of a suitcase.
 We wanted visibility, meeting space, room for our outreach projects, a place for social activities, our own church for weddings and funerals, somewhere to welcome in the community.
 It was that desire that drove the fund raising and volunteer efforts as we worked concessions at Commonwealth Stadium and sold frozen croissants.
 More than 100 volunteers were involved directly in the building project.
 Recently I was going through stuff and came across a document I wrote in March 95 recapping the project.
 I brought it today and will leave it for you all to look at.

-Ian noted that this was happening along side the upheaval in the United Church over ordination of gays; that we pushed forward when others would have played it safe.
+Ian noted that this was happening along side the upheaval in the United Church over ordination of gays — that we pushed forward when others might have played it safe.
 This congregation was willing to take the risk and was determined to make it work.
 Despite financial struggles, just think of all that has happened in this building over 25 years!
 This is a congregation that looks outward.
 It has always adapted and moved forward.
 Sure – the building is nice, and we enjoy sitting here Sunday morning, but the real spirit of Mill Woods United Church is in its people.
 People who will continue to be good disciples of Jesus where ever they are whatever the future holds.

 Guess Who’s Coming to Dinner — April 21